-Total Compensation Program Supports Attainment of Operating and Strategic Imperatives based compensation elements.
+Total Compensation Program Supporting Attainment of Operating and Strategic Imperatives

-The attainment of operating and strategic goals is supported by our total compensation program for executives, which is based predominantly on variable performance-based compensation elements.
-As indicated below, during 2015, 80% of our CEO's, Mr. Monaghan's, target total compensation(1) and an average of 60% of our other NEOs target total compensation1 was delivered through variable performance-
+Our overall compensation program is implemented in a manner supporting the attainment of various operating and strategic goals set from time to time.
+The Committee believes the program is appropriately managed by delivering compensation predominantly through variable performance-based compensation elements.
+As indicated below, during 2017, 80% of target total compensation of our then-Chief Executive Officer and an average of 64% of our other named executive officers(2) target total compensation was delivered through variable performancebased compensation elements.

-President and CEO
+President & CEO